andreas-glaser/asus-linux-mint/README.md

 - **Linux Mint 22.1+** (Cinnamon, MATE, or Xfce edition)
 - **ASUS ROG/TUF laptop** with supported hardware
-- Kernel version 6.1+ (recommended for best compatibility with Linux Mint)
+- Kernel version 6.1+ (automatically checked and upgraded if needed)
-- Internet connection for downloading dependencies
+- Internet connection for downloading dependencies and firmware updates
 - Sudo privileges
 - Rust toolchain will be automatically installed